-Pathway 1 (For students who typically attain 9-5 grades at GCSE) Subject Code Grade Essential minimum levels at GCSE: Art and Design Ar1 A Level Grade 5 in Art or portfolio of work Biology Bi A Level Grade 6 - 6 in GCSE Combined Science on the higher tier paper or Grade 6 in GCSE Biology and Grade 6 in Maths Business Bs A Level Grade 6 in English, Grade 5 in Maths, Grade 6 in Business if studied Chemistry Ch A Level Grade 6-6 in GCSE Combined Science on the higher tier paper, or Grade 6 in GCSE Chemistry and Grade 6 in Maths Economics Ec A Level Grade 6 in English and Maths Engineering Er Level 3 Grade 6 in Maths and Physics/Grade 6-6 in Combined Science English Language Ea A Level Grade 6 in English Language English Literature Ei A Level Grade 6 in English Language and Grade 6 in English Literature French Fr A Level Grade 6 in French and Grade 6 in English Literature/Language Geography Ge A Level Grade 6 in Geography and Grade 5 in Maths German De A Level Grade 6 in German and Grade 6 in English Literature/Language Government and Politics Gv A Level Grade 6 in History or Geography, if neither studied a Grade 6 in English Subject Code Grade Essential minimum levels at GCSE: History Hi A Level Grade 6 in History or Geography Law La A Level Grade 5 in English Language & English Literature Maths Mx A Level Grade 6 in Maths on higher tier paper Maths (Further) double Fm A Level Grade 7 in Maths Media Studies Ms1 A Level Grade 5 in English Language Music Mu A Level Grade 6 in GCSE Music, or a Pass or higher in a grade 6 Music examination (ABRSM/Trinity/RockSchool etc), or speak to the Music department regarding suitability for the course Photography Pg A Level Grade 4 Art or an interview and portfolio of work Physical Education Pe A Level Grade 6 GCSE PE written exam papers and grade 5 English, or suitability interview.
-An ability to play and coach one sport at a high level Physics Ph A Level Grade 6-6 in GCSE Combined Science on higher tier, or Grade 6 Physics and a Grade 6 in Maths Psychology Ру A Level A Grade 6 in GCSE Psychology or grade 6 English Language and grade 6 in Biology, if students have not studied Psychology previously Sociology So1 A Level Grade 5 in English Language ^{} For A Level Maths students who achieve a grade 6 will be required to sit an additional paper during the first week of Sixth Form to assess suitability for this course.
+Entry Requirements for September 2024 Pathway 1 (For students who typically attain 9-5 grades at GCSE) Subject Code Grade Essential minimum levels at GCSE: Art and Design Arl A Level Grade 5 in Art or portfolio of work Biology Bi A Level Grade 6 - 6 in GCSE Combined Science on the higher tier paper or Grade 6 in GCSE Biology and Grade 6 in Maths Business Bs A Level Grade 6 in English, Grade 5 in Maths, Grade 6 in Business if studied Chemistry Ch A Level Grade 6-6 in GCSE Combined Science on the higher tier paper, or Grade 6 in GCSE Chemistry and Grade 6 in Maths Economics Ec A Level Grade 6 in English and Maths Engineering Er Level 3 Grade 6 in Maths and Physics/Grade 6-6 in Combined Science English Language Ea A Level Grade 6 in English Language English Literature Ei A Level Grade 6 in English Language and Grade 6 in English Literature French Fr A Level Grade 6 in French and Grade 6 in English Literature or Language Geography Ge A Level Grade 6 in Geography and Grade 5 in Maths German De A Level Grade 6 in German and Grade 6 in English Literature or Language Government and Politics Gv A Level Grade 6 in History or Geography, if neither studied a Grade 6 in English History Hi A Level Grade 6 in History or Grade 6 in English Literature Subject Code Grade Essential minimum levels at GCSE: Law La A Level Grade 5 in English Language & English Literature Maths Mx A Level Grade 6 in Maths on higher tier paper Maths (Further) double Fm A Level Grade 7 in Maths Media Studies Msl A Level Grade 5 in English Language Music Mu A Level Grade 6 in GCSE Music, or a Pass or higher in a grade 6 Music examination (ABRSM/Trinity/RockSchool etc), or speak to the Music department regarding suitability for the course Photography Pg A Level Grade 4 Art or an interview and portfolio of work Physical Education Pe A Level Grade 6 GCSE PE written exam papers and grade 5 English, or suitability interview.
+An ability to play and coach one sport at a high level Physics Ph A Level Grade 6-6 in GCSE Combined Science on higher tier, or Grade 6 Physics and a Grade 6 in Maths Psychology Ру A Level A Grade 6 in GCSE Psychology or grade 6 English Language and grade 6 in Biology, if students have not studied Psychology previously Sociology So1 A Level Grades 4 + 5 in both English Language and English Literature or 4/4 in both English with a 5 in a Humanities Subject Spanish Sp1 A Level Grade 6 in Spanish and Grade 6 in English Language or Literature \ For A Level Maths students who achieve a grade 6 will be required to sit an additional paper during the first week of Sixth Form to assess suitability for this course.